jharwell/sierra/docs/src/usage/rendering.rst

    ..
 IMPORTANT::

-      Averaging the image CSV files and generating the images for each experiment does not happen automatically as part of stage 3 because it can take a LONG time and is idempotent.
+      Generating the images for each experiment does not happen automatically as part of stage 3 because it can take a LONG time and is idempotent.
 You should only pass ``--project-imagizing`` the first time you run stage 3 after running stage 2 (unless you are getting paid by the hour).

 #.
-Pass ``--project-vc`` during stage 4 after running imagizing via
+Pass ``--project-rendering`` during stage 4 after running imagizing via
    ``--project-imagizing`` during stage 3, either on the same invocation or a previous one.
 SIERRA will take the imagized CSV files previously created and generate a set of a videos in ``<batch_root>/videos/<exp>/<subdir>`` for each